programs Educational Opportunities and Investments

 The initial application period is expected to open early in 2026, though the exact date has not yet been finalized.
 Families may sign up for updates from the Comptroller’s office.

-Stay in the loop on Texas’ ESA Program.
+Stay in the loop on Texas Education Freedom Accounts.
 Sign up for email updates on the topics that matter most to you.